-To date, the project has run for 18 months in Batticaloa, Hambanthota, Jaffna and Moneragala.
-We wanted to ensure women and girls have the skills, confidence and networks to contribute and benefit economically, socially and politically – and being free from the fear of violence is an important first step.
+The project ‘Empowering Communities to address VAWG’ was conceived and co-created with our main collaborator civil society organisation Foundation for Innovative Social Development (FISD) and their implementing partners Jaffna Social Action Center (JSAC), Janathakshan, and Hashtag Generation.
+The project has run for 21 months in Batticaloa, Hambanthota, Jaffna, and Moneragala.
+We wanted to ensure women and girls have the skills, confidence, and networks to contribute and benefit economically, socially, and politically – and being free from the fear of violence is an important first step.

-The project had three phases – capacity building, active engagement in communities and building connections for further intervention.
-The programme used our Active Citizens delivery model to help identify issues within communities and to challenge deeply held attitudes and beliefs.
-The interventions through community action projects and social media campaigns were designed to engage women, youth and men as allies.
+The programme used British Council’s Active Citizens methodology to help identify issues within communities and to challenge deep-rooted attitudes and beliefs.
+The interventions through community action projects and social media campaigns were designed to engage women, youth, and men as allies.
 The project also aimed to strengthen the system with support services and service providers.

 The project also engaged men and boys in the process of positive change.
 Through awareness sessions, dialogues, and community projects there has been direct involvement of 150 men, 150 women, 300 youth, and 200 service providers across four districts.
 The project recognised 200 women and girls as community leaders initiating interventions and solutions to address VAWG.
 40 community projects have been implemented to raise awareness, addressing issues including domestic violence, violence related to alcoholism and drug abuse, child/forced marriages, online violence of youth (girls), and female economic empowerment.